Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Inside the Hang Sung Sot Cave

-When we returned to the boat, a delicious Vietnamese lunch was waiting and we savored a terrific meal as we continued our sail among the islands.
-We spent the rest of the afternoon lounging on the boat’s rooftop deck and taking in the majestic views surrounding us.
-It was an absolutely wonderful day.
+When we return to the boat, a delicious Vietnamese lunch is waiting and we savor a terrific meal as we continue our sail among the islands.
+We spend the rest of the afternoon lounging on the boat’s rooftop deck and taking in the majestic views surrounding us.

 Second Port-of-Call: Da Nang, Vietnam

-For Da Nang, we’d done something I rarely do, we’d booked a shore excursion through the ship.
-Our goal for this stop was to see the ancient mercantile town of Hoi An and the ship offered a convenient and reasonably priced “Highlights of Hoi An” tour.
+Our goal for this stop is to see the ancient mercantile town of Hoi An and the ship offers a convenient and reasonably priced “Hidden Gems of Hoi An” tour.

 Japanese Bridge Hoi An Vietnam